How to integrate SAP Ariba with Sapho version 4.3 or greater

 Note: This step assumes that your application has been approved.

 Go to the Manage Applications page.
 Click on the application your previously created.
 Copy the OAuth Client ID and Application Key and paste them in a secure place for later reference.

 Step 4: Log in the Sapho Builder (Admin)

-Go to the Connectors or Micro Apps page and start Add SAP Ariba Connector or Add SAP Ariba Micro App wizard by clicking on the SAP Ariba icon.
+Go to the Integrations or Micro Apps page and start Add SAP Ariba Integration or Add SAP Ariba Micro App wizard by clicking on the SAP Ariba icon.

 Step 5: Enter the API URL